 Nothing beats a good blaster at your side, kid—except a friend who also has a good blaster, so that you have two blasters and can blast twice as many things at once.
 That's the joy of our favorite co-op games, whether played locally on one PC or online with a pal or three.
 The ranks of our favorite co-op games have swelled throughout 2016 with new RPGs, shooters, and insane cooking simulators, joining old standbys like Left4Dead 2 and Arma 3.

 These are our favorite co-op games on PC right now.
+For more of our favorites played solo or with a pal, check out our top 100 best PC games.

 List updated October 2016.
 Some entries contributed by the PC Gamer staff.